jtwool/Trufflow-Breakthrough-Task1/README.md

 ECOMLP -> MCSCBT: p=1.00, cost/tx ~ 584.32, data/tx ~ 11.85
 These are unusually expensive/heavy hours and good places to investigate first.

-Feature selection and creation (Task 1)
+Feature Selection & Feature Creation (Task 1)
-We examined which inputs carry unique signal and which overlap.
-Total cost and total data moved almost together one-to-one (correlation ≈ 0.906), and average cost and average data did too (correlation ≈ 0.912).
-The error_rate column barely varied and added almost no information.
-Mutual-information scores ranked the inputs as: cost_mean ≈ 0.290, data_mean ≈ 0.175, cost_sum ≈ 0.118, data_sum ≈ 0.074, req_count ≈ 0.021, error_rate ≈ 0.000.
-Based on that, we kept three non-redundant features—request count, total cost, and average cost—and retrained the same Naive Bayes with the same time split and F1-based thresholding.
+We audited the six inputs to see which ones truly add signal and which ones overlap.
+Feature-to-feature correlations showed strong redundancy: total cost and total data moved almost one-to-one (corr ≈ 0.91), and average cost and average data did too (corr ≈ 0.91).
+The error_rate column was nearly constant and contributed very little.
+Mutual-information scores (higher is better) ranked the inputs as: cost_mean ≈ 0.290, data_mean ≈ 0.175, cost_sum ≈ 0.118, data_sum ≈ 0.074, req_count ≈ 0.021, error_rate ≈ 0.000.
+Based on this, we kept three non-redundant features—request count, total cost, and average cost—and retrained the exact same Naive Bayes with the same time split and F1-based thresholding.
 The simpler model performed better on validation: PR-AUC ≈ 0.9909, Precision/Recall ≈ 0.9772/0.9670, F1 ≈ 0.9713, Accuracy ≈ 0.9951, best threshold ≈ 0.9694; confusion at that threshold: TN=281,251; FP=639; FN=858; TP=25,287.
-We also tried extra engineered signals (log versions of cost and requests, pair-wise “how unusual is this pair right now” z-scores, and time-of-day/day-of-week cycles); on this dataset those were slightly worse (PR-AUC ≈ 0.9819, F1 ≈ 0.9377), so we kept the lean 3-feature model for Milestone 1.
+We also tested engineered features (log transforms of cost/requests, pair-wise “how unusual is this pair right now” z-scores, and hour/day cyclical encodings).
+On this dataset those extras were slightly worse (PR-AUC ≈ 0.9819, F1 ≈ 0.9377), so for Milestone 1 we adopted the lean 3-feature Naive Bayes as the core model.

 Task 2 - Service Similarity (Cosine) and Clustering
 We built compact 8-dimensional "role" vectors per service (consumer and supplier behavior averaged, request-weighted), then: